Date: 1 Nov 1909

 Two separate men were tried for the crime but both were acquitted.

 The second suspect was an ex-soldier who had served in the Worcestershire Regiment at Dover up until March 1909 and who was arrested on 28 August 1910.
-He was arrested when he left Knutsford Gaol where he had been a term of imprisonment for another crime.
+He was arrested when he left Knutsford Gaol where he had been serving a term of imprisonment for another crime.
 He was arrested on the grounds that the knife he had used in another crime could have been similar to the knife used to stab George Storrs.
 It was also said that he had at one time owned the revolver that had been left behind by the intruder.
-He said that the only similarity between the gun found at Gorse Hall and the ones he had owned were that they both nickel plated and had black handles.
+He said that the only similarity between the gun found at Gorse Hall and the ones he had owned were that they were both nickel plated and had black handles.
 He had been arrested on 20 June after he attacked a man and a young lady in the road in Dukinfield.
 However, the man had wrestled the knife off of him and it was later given to the police who said that it was similar to the type of weapon that might have caused the stab injury to George Storrs.
-Serval other witnesses said that they had seen the man's revolvers on his mantelpiece after the murder.
+Several other witnesses said that they had seen the man's revolvers on his mantelpiece after the murder.
 He said that he had destroyed his guns at the request of his mother and not because of the murder.
 The judge told the jury that the most important part of the evidence was whether or not the gun found at Gorse Hall was the mans or not.
 However, the man was acquitted.

 see Dundee Courier - Tuesday 30 November 1909